Thomas Bearman

-Thomas Bearman (/bɛərmən/; born 7 August 2009) is a British racing driver who last competed in the F4 British Championship for Hitech TGR.
+Thomas David Bearman (/bɛərmən/; born 7 August 2009) is a British racing driver who competes in the Italian F4 Championship for Van Amersfoort Racing.

 Born and raised in Chelmsford, Bearman is the younger brother of Formula One driver Oliver Bearman.
+He was a race-winner in the F4 British Championship with Hitech TGR.
+Bearman is also the 2026 Formula Winter Series runner-up.

 Career

-Karting
+Karting (2017–2024)

-Bearman started karting at the age of 8.
+Bearman started karting at the age of eight.
 He did not win any major titles throughout his karting career, with his best result being in sixth in the 2023 British Kart Championship and the RMC Grand Finals.

-Formula 4
+Formula 4 (2024–present)

 2024

 Bearman made his single-seater debut during the second round of the 2024 Euro 4 Championship with Hitech Pulse-Eight.
 He had a best finish of 20th and did not score any points.

 A week later, Bearman would make his bow in the British F4 with Hitech for the final two rounds of the championship.
 He managed to score one point with a tenth place during the final race in Brands Hatch.